How To Reduce Your Marketing Costs

 A small but solid marketing team should be composed of:

 - Marketing Director or Manager.
 Compensation: $80k – $190k.
-This person will lay out the foundation, the strategy, the tasks, and managing the team; these are the essential duties.
-Furthermore, a great candidate will be capable of looking for more opportunities, creating possible solutions to the problems faced by consumers that your company does not currently address.
+This person will lay out the foundation, the strategy, the tasks, and manage the team; these are the essential duties.
+Furthermore, a great candidate will be capable of looking for more opportunities, and creating possible solutions to the problems faced by consumers that your company does not currently address.